 CDX Models for Oncology Studies

-Our cell line-derived xenograft (CDX) model studies can be offered as subcutaneous, disseminated, or orthotopic in both mice and rats, and can also be used in our humanized models for evaluating immunotherapies within an intact human immune system.
+Our cell line-derived xenograft (CDX) model studies can be offered as subcutaneous, disseminated, or orthotopic in both mice and rats, and can also be used in our humanized mouse models for evaluating immunotherapies within an intact human immune system.

 Human tumor CDX models involve implantation of commercially available tumor cell lines or patient-derived xenograft-derived cell lines into immunodeficient mice to conduct in vivo efficacy evaluation of potential cancer therapies, including targeted therapy, cytotoxic drugs, antibody therapies, and viral therapies.